Luas tram system

 Luas services for disabled passengers

 Each tram makes audio announcements and has electronic displays so you can tell where you are on your journey.

-You may travel free on the Luas if you have a Free Travel Pass.
+You may travel free on Luas if you have a Free Travel Pass.

 Park and ride facilities

+Car parking is available at certain Luas stops.
 You pay for parking before boarding the tram or by using ParkByText.
 If you do not have a Luas ticket valid for travel on the day you park at a Luas stop, you will have to pay an additional charge when you leave the car park.

 More information on park and ride services and facilities is available on luas.ie.